AymenTM/CS50-2k17---Psets/README.md

 ```

 —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —
-## Week 5 and 6: Spellchecker
+## Week 5: Data-Structures (Linked Lists, Stacks, Queues, BSTs...) & a Spellchecker
-Implementation of a program that spell-checks a file (implemented using a trie datastructure).
+Implementation of a program that spell-checks a file (using a trie data-structure).

 ```javascript
 ~/workspace/pset5/ (master) $ ./speller dictionaries/large endi.txt